 This may come as a shocking revelation, but divorce costs can add up quickly.
-There are charges and fees along every step of the way, from filing the initial paperwork and hiring an attorney to relevant court costs and a variety of expenditures that continue even after the process is complete.
+There are charges and fees along every step of the way, from filing the initial paperwork and hiring an attorney to relevant court costs and a variety of expenses that continue even after you complete the process.

 How much does it cost to get a divorce in Oregon?

-The short answer is that it may cost quite a bit.
+The short answer is that it often costs quite a bit.
 Many of the expenses of dissolving your marriage are readily apparent.
-For example, hiring a lawyer is going to incur fees, though the exact amount depends on the nature of each distinct situation.
+For example, hiring a lawyer is going to incur fees.
+The exact amount, however, depends on the nature of each distinct situation.

 Every case is different, but with that in mind, here are some of the costs associated, both obvious and otherwise, you may encounter when seeking a divorce in Oregon.

 Related Reading: Three Major Factors that Impact the Cost of Divorce

 1) Paperwork And Legal Fees

 A common refrain is that there is no such thing as a free divorce.
 No matter how amicable, good-natured, or uncontested a split, there are at least a few fees likely to pop up.

 Even for the do-it-yourselfers out there going through an unchallenged split, according to the Oregon State Bar Association, each party is currently subject to a $273 filing fee for a divorce or custody case.